ilan-segal/py-stream/README.md

 Prototypical implementation of the Stream data structure, taking heavy inspiration from Java 8+ streams.
 This data structure is for chaining methods on ordered collections of data.

+## Roadmap

+I intend to test & publish this module to Pip with every commit to `main`.
+This will be implemented using GitHub's automated CI/CD tools.

 ## Chained operations

 A Stream has several transformational methods that return new Streams.
 When chaining these methods together, each new Stream is based on a deep copy of the previous Stream's contents.
 A Stream is never modified in-place.